-United Way can help your organization find the help you need!
-Check out the resources below for recruiting leadership, program or project volunteers.
+United Way can help your organization find the volunteers you need!

 Get registered to find Volunteers Now!

-Our powerful VolunteerMatch database at CincyHelps.org connects you with people who want to volunteer.
+Our VolunteerMatch database at CincyHelps.org connects you with groups and individuals of all ages and skill levels who want to volunteer.
+This resource is available to any nonprofit, school, government entity or health facility.

 Tips for Writing a successful volunteer listing